Skip to Content

 Relax on the beach

-Race Point Beach outside of Provincetown is part of the Cape Cod National Seashore and consistently ranked one of the top beaches in the world.
+Race Point Beach outside of Provincetown is part of the Cape Cod National Seashore and is consistently ranked one of the top beaches in the world.

 We often head here for late-afternoon beach time on our way back from P-Town and rarely encounter crowds.

-Tip: While the National Seashore is a beautiful and long stretch of beach it has a strong undertow and riptides.
+Tip: While the National Seashore is a beautiful and long stretch of beach, it has a strong undertow and riptides.
 Keep a close eye on the kids.

 The beach at Chatham is the wide, long stretch of beach most people expect when they come to the Cape.